 As a part of our ISO Accreditation, here at American Assay Laboratories, we are continually seeking all types of feedback, internal and external, to improve all aspects of the company.
 Recent improvements have come by way of transitioning the entire company process to 72 assay positions, upgraded Cetac autosamplers capable of holding 6 racks and fast pumping system for sample introduction, and use of ICP-AES instrumentation for analysis of all production samples for improved quality process monitoring.

 We’ve invested heavily in developing a state-of-the-art integrated system to run our operation.
-We’ve developed a cloud-based enterprise system which surpasses what most labs have available.
+We are developing a new LIMS (Laboratory Information Management System).
 Because our systems are so tightly integrated there are fewer opportunities for errors to be introduced into the processes.
 We are able to collect far more data than ever before and begin to look for correlations which can further improve our analysis methods.

 We pride ourselves on being the most comprehensive assay laboratory in the area housing an extensive line-up of analytical instrumentation including ICP-AES, ICP-MS, XRD, XRF, SEM, DMA, TerraSpec, FTIR, Raman spectrometer, and C S analyzer.
 Such a variety